McNepp/QApplicationContext/README.md

 Two noteworthy things:

-1. You may have noticed, that the registration of the `QNetworkAccessManager` is no longer there!
+1. You may have noticed that the registration of the `QNetworkAccessManager` is no longer there.
 The reason for this is that the class has an accessible default-constructor. `QApplicationContext` makes sure that whenever a dependency for a specific type is resolved and a matching service has not been explicitly registered, a default-instance will be created if possible.
 2. The order of registrations has been switched: now, the dependent service `PropSummary` is registered before the services it depends on.